Smoothness of compact horizons: Smoothness of compact Cauchy horizons

-Hence it must hold that $\theta = 0$ on all of $H^+(S_1)$.
-This, together with the strict lightlike convergence condition, contradicts inequality \eqref{Raychaudhuri inequality}.
-Hence $M$ must satisfy the chronology condition, and we are done. \end{proof} \end{thm}

-\subsection{Properties of nonsmooth horizons}
+\subsubsection{Properties of nonsmooth horizons}

 In general, Cauchy horizons are not $C^2$ hypersurfaces: \autoref{fig:Non-smooth horizon} shows an example of a non-$C^2$ Cauchy horizon.
 This particular example is ''almost $C^2$'' in the sense that it has a dense open subset which is $C^2$, so we would expect that many results about $C^2$ hypersurfaces are applicable to this example.
 However, it was shown in \cite{ChruscielGalloway98} that Cauchy horizons are not necessarily almost $C^2$.
-This means that the proof of Tipler's theorem needs to be modified to deal with the possibility of horizons of lower regularity.
-For this reason, and to prove \autoref{Compact horizons are smooth} about conditions which make Cauchy horizons smooth, we need some results about general horizons.
+This means that the proofs of theorems like Tipler's theorem need to deal with horizons of lower regularity.
+For this reason, and in particular to prove \autoref{Compact horizons are smooth} about smoothness of compact Cauchy horizons, we need some results about general horizons.
 The definitions and results in this section can be found in \cite{CDGH01}.

 \begin{defn} Let $M$ be a spacetime, and let $(a, b) \times \Sigma \cong \mathcal O \subseteq M$ be an open subset such that each slice $\{t\} \times \Sigma$ is spacelike and each curve $(a, b) \times \{p\}$ is timelike.
 Let $N \subseteq M$ be a hypersurface.
 A function $f \colon \Sigma \to (a, b)$ is said to be a \emph{graphing function} of $N$ if $N \cap \mathcal O = \{(f(x), x) \mid x \in \Sigma\}$. \end{defn}